 How is BISHOP’s interest rate determined?

-On a weekly basis, the protocol uses Venus’s Borrow rate from the previous week and calculate a weekly average, it then adds a premium on top which is determined by community voting.
+On a weekly basis, the protocol uses Venus’s Borrow rate of USDC from the previous week and calculate a weekly average, it then adds a premium on top which is determined by community voting.
 The total becomes BISHOP's next week's fixed APR.

 How is Rook’s leverage rate determined?

 The leverage rate is calculated by the following formula: